-Old Las Vegas is actually Downtown Las Vegas—they are one in the same.
+Old Las Vegas is actually downtown Las Vegas—they are one and the same.
 Located a few miles north of the Las Vegas Strip, old downtown Las Vegas is the original townsite of the city that was founded in 1905.

-Naturally it is the oldest part of the City of Las Vegas—its historic center and original gambling district—and today the city's rejuvenated central business district and the beating heart of the famous gaming and resort mecca in Nevada’s Mojave Desert.
+So naturally, it is the oldest part of the City of Las Vegas—its historic center and original gambling district.
+Today, it is also the city's rejuvenated central business district and the beating heart of the famous gaming and resorts mecca in Nevada’s Mojave Desert.

-It is home to a multitude of businesses, government buildings and tourist attractions, namely the great cheap food and free entertainment of the Fremont Street Experience, the pulsating Viva Vision shows, the new Las Vegas City Hall, The Smith Center for the Performing Arts and dozens of outdoor concerts, casinos, restaurants, bars, shops and art galleries.
-It has become a popular hangout for both Las Vegas locals and tourists looking to get away from the mega resorts on the Strip.
+The district is home to a multitude of businesses, resorts, government buildings, and tourist attractions— namely the great cheap food and free entertainment of the Fremont Street Experience, the pulsating Viva Vision shows, the new Las Vegas City Hall, the Smith Center for the Performing Arts, and dozens of outdoor concerts, casinos, restaurants, bars, shops, and art galleries.
+It has become a popular hangout for both Las Vegas locals and visitors looking to get away from the mega-resorts on the Strip.

 From Near Death to a Phoenix Rising

-Until the mid-1970s, when you spoke of Las Vegas, you meant Downtown Las Vegas, not the Strip.
-Then the glittering mega resorts were built on the Las Vegas Strip, and old downtown became a decrepit afterthought.
+Until the mid-1970s, when you spoke of Las Vegas, you meant downtown Las Vegas, not the Strip.
+Then the glittering mega-resorts were built on the Las Vegas Strip, and the old downtown became a decrepit afterthought.

 The Birth of Neighborhoods